QualityWithMillan/qualitywithmillan.github.io/_posts/2023-03-01-the-paradigm-of-quality-embedded.md

 - Analytical and problem-solving skills: The Agile Tester would need to have strong analytical and problem-solving skills to identify and resolve issues in a fast-paced, iterative environment.

 These are just some examples of the skills that an Agile Tester in 2001 might have needed.
 As Agile methodologies have evolved over the years, the specific skills and tools required by Agile Testers have also evolved, with a greater focus on areas such as DevOps, security testing, and more advanced automation and testing techniques.

+##  Evolution of executable documentation - integrating documentation and test automation

+Agile development emphasizes the importance of delivering working software to customers as early as possible, with the aim of getting feedback and incorporating it into the development process.
+This approach is known as the "build-measure-learn" cycle, which involves building a working version of the software, measuring its performance, and learning from the feedback to improve the software.

+The challenge with this approach is that it requires a high level of collaboration between team members, as well as a high degree of transparency and communication.
+This is because the team needs to be able to quickly identify and resolve issues, and to incorporate feedback from customers and other stakeholders into the development process.
+In order to achieve this, the team needs to be able to share information and insights with each other, and to work together to resolve issues and deliver high-quality software.

+Working software was a critical outcome of agile development.
+Executable documentation, such as Behavior Driven Development (BDD), emerged as a way to ensure that software met business requirements.
+BDD was a collaborative approach that involved developers, quality engineers, and stakeholders in the creation of a shared understanding of the expected behavior of the software.
+By using a common language, such as Gherkin, teams created executable specifications that could be automated and used as tests.
+BDD also helped teams to identify and prioritize the most critical scenarios and to avoid scope creep.
+As a result, BDD improved software quality, reduced rework, and increased stakeholder satisfaction.
+BDD also helped with the evolution of the software by making it easier to maintain and update the tests as the software changed.
+By combining BDD with continuous testing and delivery, teams ensured that the software remained aligned with business needs and delivered value to users.

+Cucumber was a tool that emerged to tackle the challenge of creating executable documentation, particularly in the context of Behavior Driven Development (BDD).
+Cucumber allows teams to write executable specifications in plain language, using a Gherkin syntax that is easily understandable by all stakeholders.
+These specifications can be used as tests and automated using various testing frameworks.
+Cucumber also provides a framework for generating reports that show the results of tests and highlight any discrepancies between the expected and actual behavior of the software.
+By using Cucumber, teams can ensure that the software meets the business requirements and is aligned with the expectations of all stakeholders.
+Cucumber also helps teams to identify and prioritize the most critical scenarios, collaborate effectively, and reduce the risk of defects.
+By using Cucumber in conjunction with other agile practices such as continuous testing and delivery, teams can ensure that the software is of high quality, remains aligned with business needs, and delivers value to users.

+Unfortunately, from my experience, many people misused the tool, turning it into a burden for teams.
+Instead of using the tool to create executable documentation, it was often used to write scripts.
+As a result, the tool lost its effectiveness and became a source of confusion for the team.
+To avoid this, it is important to ensure that all team members are properly trained in what BDD is and the benefits of executable documentation.

+One of my absolute favorite articles is [Specification by Example: A Love Story](https://alisterbscott.com/wp-content/uploads/2021/08/Specification-by-Example-a-love-story.pdf); this article provides a vivid illustration of the four stages in which their tests evolved from scripts into living documentation.
+It resonates with many people and businesses, and effectively highlights the consequential differences between each stage.

+## significance of continuous integration and delivery.

+TODO //

 ## Maturing from independent to Embedded